tuw-robotics/mr2022/README.md

 #### 4.3 Avoid obstacle
 Implemented by: Menno Haász, Jan Hadl

+Avoiding movable obstacles that are not in the map is tried in the `Goto::bug2()` function of `goto.cpp`, but as of right now, it is not finished yet.

 Driving around cave obstacles is achieved with the path planning implemented in exercise part 4.4, and an example can be seen in the corresponding section of this document.

 #### 4.4 Plan